acl-org/acl-2025/_pages/about/visa.md

 A-1190 Vienna
 Austria

+### Electronic letter of guarantee
+We do not provide such a letter, however, the Austrian representative embassies have been informed that the conference is not responsible for covering the costs of attendees transportation, accommodation nor any activity outside of the beverages and food provided during the conference hours, which are 09:00-17:00 from July 27th to August 1st.

+### Embassy asking for justification letter
+If you filled out the form correctly and on time, your data has been received in the respective embassy which serves as a justification letter and connection to ACL 2025, and your visa will be on "fast-track" for approval.
+In case you did not fill out the form correctly and on time, your visa application will follow the normal procedure.

 ### Extension of the stay in the invitation letter
 Unfortunately, we cannot modify the dates in the invitation letter, which indicate the dates of the ACL event.

-### Acquiring a visa appointment
-Unfortunately, we cannot book visa appointments nor we can guarantee of finding an appointment in the embassy of your preference.

-We recommend regularly checking the embassy website for available appointment slots, as they may open up at any time.
-Alternatively, consider applying for visa in an another embassy.

-### Electronic letter of guarantee
-We do not provide such a letter, however, the Austrian representative embassies have been informed that the conference is not responsible for covering the costs of attendees transportation, accommodation nor any activity outside of the beverages and food provided during the conference hours, which are 09:00-17:00 from July 27th to August 1st.

 ### In case of visa rejection
 In the unfortunate event that your visa gets rejected, we advice you to follow the [cancellation policy](https://2025.aclweb.org/registration/#cancellation-policy) of your registration and email at aclinfo@yesevents.com .